- Dr Kristen Hopewell

 - Research Interests

 - International Relations, Global political economy, global governance, Development, emerging powers, BRICs, Brazil, India, China, US hegemony, industrial policy, developmental state

 Guidance and Feedback Hours

 Her award-winning book, Breaking the WTO: How Emerging Powers Disrupted the Neoliberal Project (Stanford University Press, 2016), analyzes the rising power of Brazil, India and China at the World Trade Organization and their impact on the trading system.
 She currently holds an ESRC Future Research Leaders grant to investigate the changing global dynamics of export credit amid contemporary power shifts.
-Her research has been supported by a Fulbright Fellowship, the UK Global Research Challenges Fund, the US National Science Foundation (NSF), the German Academic Exchange Service (DAAD), and the Social Science and Humanities Research Council of Canada (SSHRC).
+Her research has also been supported by a Fulbright Fellowship, the UK Global Research Challenges Fund, the US National Science Foundation (NSF), the German Academic Exchange Service (DAAD), Swiss National Science Foundation, Chinese Academy of Social Sciences, and the Social Science and Humanities Research Council of Canada (SSHRC).

 Hopewell, Kristen.
 2016.
 Breaking the WTO: How Emerging Powers Disrupted the Neoliberal Project.
 Stanford University Press.